Frequently Asked Questions

 "To learn more about our Giving 2.0, inclusive leadership and women in leadership work, please provide your email address under “Stay Connected” here.

 Visit our Jobs page to learn more about open roles at LAAF.org.

 What courses does Laura Arrillaga-Andreessen currently teach at Stanford GSB?

-As of March 2019, Laura teaches two courses at Stanford.
+As of Fall 2019, Laura teaches two courses at Stanford University.

 Offered in the Fall, “Philanthropy: Landscape, Purpose and Practicum” (GSBGEN381/EDUC377C) exposes students to new, diverse perspectives of the current philanthropic landscape, trends and models, and the critical issues therein; tasks students with defining/refining their philanthropic purpose and creating a philanthropic theory of change for translating their asset portfolio into measurable social value; and creates the unique opportunity for students to apply course learnings and skills in a $20,000 grantmaking process.
 This course is open to all Stanford graduate and undergraduate students (limited seating).
 Please direct all auditing and enrollment questions to Marly Carlisle.